 A total of 30 credit hours of coursework is required for a Master's degree.
 Course requirements for this track depend on whether the student has a Bachelor's degree in Chemical Engineering.

 Students with a BS/BA Degree in Chemical Engineering

-Core Courses: Students with a Bachelor's degree in Chemical Engineering must take the following two core courses and earn an average GPA of 3.3 between the two.
+Core Courses: Students with a Bachelor's degree in Chemical Engineering must take the following two core courses and earn an average GPA of 3.0 in the core courses.